(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 Cut everything into french fries sized strips (approx 5 cm long by 5 mm thick), discarding the tough root and stalk bits.

-Now put them all into a large stockpot and add the honey & salt.
+Now put them all into a large stockpot and add the sweetner & salt.
 Then using a mortar, pummel everything until it starts to soften.
 This can take 10-15 mins, so be patient.
 When they begin to soften you can use your hands to squeeze them instead.
 You will know when to stop, when liquid appears at the bottom.

 Next, transfer to a saucepan, put a lid on and place in a fridge for 24 hours.